 Recurring revenue trend reports are considered key analysis tools and are often used by sales managers and executives to review multi-year growth trends for their subscription business.
-Some of the key functionality in this type of report is that it displays the past 8 quarters of recurring revenue by customer.
+Key functionality in this type of report displays the past 8 quarters of recurring revenue by customer.
 Each quarterly column can be expanded to reveal the monthly detail behind it.
 The chart on top of the report shows the revenue trend by quarter.

 Purpose of Multi-year Subscription Revenue Trend Reports

 Companies and organizations use Multi-year Subscription Revenue Trend Reports to quickly get a big picture analysis of their recurring revenue by customer.
-When used as part of good business practices in a sales and customer service department, a company can improve its cash flow and related customer account planning as well as reduce the chances that managers don’t have easy visibility to individual customer contribution to revenue over time.
+When used as part of good business practices in a sales and customer service department, a company can improve its cash flow and related customer account planning, as well as, reduce the chances that managers low visibility to tracking individual customer contribution to revenue over time.

 Multi-year Subscription Revenue Trend Report Example

 Here is an example of an Eight Quarter Rolling Subscription Revenue trend report.

 You can find hundreds of additional examples here.

 The typical users of this type of report are: Sales and Customer Service Managers, Account Managers.